 Unique Sounds of the Oregon Symphony

-The Oregon Symphony has played music for the ears of Oregonians for more than 100 years.
+For more than a century, the Oregon Symphony has played music for the ears of Oregonians.
 It is the sixth oldest symphony in the United States and one of the largest arts organizations in the Pacific Northwest.
 The Arlene Schnitzer Concert Hall hosts the Symphony’s 76 full-time classical musicians who perform over 80 shows to an annual attendance of 225,000.

 What makes the Oregon Symphony innovative and diverse compared to many in the United States?
 Typically when you think of a symphony words like Beethoven, classical and orchestra come to mind.
-But what about the words indie, superhero, or Steve Martin?
+But what about the words gospel, Harry Potter or George Takei?

-Here are some of the not-so-classic performances you’ll find in the Oregon Symphony’s 2013/2014 season, which runs May through September each year, along with Oregon Symphony program notes:
+Here are some of the not-so-classic performances you’ll find in the Oregon Symphony’s 2017/18 season, along with Oregon Symphony program notes:

-Pops Master Jeff Tyzik rings in the season amid the grandeur of the Arlene Schnitzer Concert Hall with the Oregon Symphony and the Pacific Youth Choir, with your favorite carols and beloved holiday music.
-“White Christmas,” “Little Drummer Boy,” and plenty more.
+Pops master Jeff Tyzik rings in the season amid the grandeur of the Arlene Schnitzer Concert Hall with the Oregon Symphony, the Pacific Youth Choir and Ashley Brown (best known as Broadway’s Mary Poppins).
+Hear your favorite carols and beloved holiday music.

-To see the entire 2013/2014 schedule and purchase tickets visit the Oregon Symphony.
+To see the entire 2017/18 schedule and purchase tickets, visit the Oregon Symphony.

 Is any of the information on this page incorrect?